Tereska Torrès: Post war

+Writing career

-In 1948 Torrès married Meyer Levin in Paris.
+In 1948, Torrès married Meyer Levin in Paris.
 He urged her to publish the diary she wrote while serving in the Free French Forces.
-In 1950 Torrès published the book Women's Barracks in the United States.
+In 1950, Torrès published the book Women's Barracks in the United States.
 A fictional account of her wartime experiences, it "quickly became the first paperback original bestseller," selling over two million copies in its first five years.
 In total, four million copies of the book were sold in the United States, and it was translated into 13 different languages.

 In 1952, the House Select Committee on Current Pornographic Materials used Women's Barracks as an example of how paperback books promoted moral degeneracy.
 When New York-based The Feminist Press republished the book in 2003, it was acclaimed as having inspired a whole new genre of lesbian and feminist literature in the United States.
 Torrès was credited with writing the first book to candidly address lesbian relationships in America.
 However, she felt the book was innocent and that her publishers had exploited her.

 Torrès did not allow Women's Barracks to be published in France during her lifetime because she felt readers might come away thinking Free French Forces acted frivolously in London.
-A revised edition was finally released in 2002.
-Instead her wartime diary was published as Une Française Libre (A Free Frenchwoman).
+A revised edition was released in 2002.
+And her wartime diary was instead published as Une Française Libre (A Free Frenchwoman).

-In 1963 Torrès accompanied Levin to Ethiopia where he filmed "the Fellashas", the first documentary about the life of Beta Israel Jews in Ambover.
+In 1963, Torrès accompanied Levin to Ethiopia where he filmed The Fellashas, the first documentary about the life of Beta Israel Jews in Ambover.

 Torrès wrote 14 additional books, which Levin often translated into English.
 Her still-unpublished diary notebooks are preserved by Boston University as part of Levin's papers.

 Torrès died on 20 September 2012 in Paris.
 She was one of the last surviving members of the Volontaires françaises, the women's army corps of the Free French Forces.